Tulsidai/CSE3203-Project/README.md

 # ODK Form Builder

-A desktop app for building ODK forms visually.
-Drag form controls onto a canvas, edit their properties, see validation errors as you type, and export the result as an XLSForm spreadsheet or an ODK XML form definition.
+Build ODK forms without touching a spreadsheet.
+Drag controls onto a canvas, edit their properties, watch validation errors appear as you type, and export to XLSForm (`.xlsx`) or ODK XML.

-Written in Java with Swing.
-No external dependencies.
+Java and Swing.
+No external libraries.

 ## Why

-ODK forms are normally authored in XLSForm, a spreadsheet format with its own syntax for question types, constraints, choice lists, groups and repeats.
-It works, but it puts a wall in front of anyone who isn't comfortable writing formulas in a spreadsheet.
-This builds the same file through a GUI.
+ODK forms are normally written in XLSForm, which means knowing its syntax for question types, constraints, choice lists, groups and repeats.
+That is a wall for the field staff and researchers who actually need to build the forms.
+This puts a GUI in front of it and writes the same file.

 ## Build and run

-Requires a JDK 17 or newer.
-Nothing else.
+Needs JDK 17 or newer, nothing else.

 ```
 mkdir build